TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 anything with, chances are you have experienced such a relationship.
 You looked forward to being with them, regardless what mood you were in, or what tasks you had to do.
-This is also the pre-requisite of going to a therapist.
+This is also the prerequisite of going to a therapist.
 If this is missing, hell can freeze over and nothing would change for the better.

 Lastly and perhaps most importantly, one has to have the humility to understand